 How to apply

-There are two remaining deadlines for youth mobility funding in 2017, on 26 April (Round 2) and on 4 October (Round 3) at 11am (UK time).
+There is one remaining deadline for youth mobility funding in 2017, on 4 October (Round 3) at 11am (UK time).